Azure/Avere/docs/azure_vm_provision_best_practices.md

  * (5GB only) Mount the six-node Avere vFXT and copy 5GB payload from the Avere vFXT to the ephemeral drive ("warming the cache for the NFS mount")
  * (5GB only) Mount the six-node Avere vFXT and copy 5GB payload from the Avere vFXT to the ephemeral drive ("warming the cache for the NFS mount")

 The results for the 1GB warming runs are summarized in the following chart.
 The results show that copying 1GB payloads from Avere results in slight performance increases in all cases but the loose VMs.
+It is interesting to note that with the increased load the more densely packed VMSS (250 VMs per VMSS) performed slightly better than the lightly packed VMSS (40 VMs per VMSS).

    <img src="images/vm_boot/boot_time_1000vms_and_warm_1GB_results.png">

 The results for the 5GB warming runs are summarized in the following chart.
 The first three column of results show retrieval of the 5GB payload from the OS disk of the custom image as found in Phase 1 of the experiment.
 The following observations can be seen:
- * As previously discussed, large VMSS groupings (250 VMs per VMSS) significantly outperform the small VMSS groupings (25 VMs per VM)
+ * As previously discussed, large VMSS groupings (250 VMs per VMSS) significantly outperform the small VMSS groupings (25 VMs per VM) for the large load.
  * For the loose VMs and the availability set VMs, copying from the Avere vFXT improves the timings, and also reduces the occurrences of VM failures
  * Using the payload directly from the Avere vFXT NFS share shows performance improvements across all VM configurations